The name of the script.

 function allows a userscript to save information about a tab for later use.

-The function takes a "tab" parameter, which is an object containing the information to be saved about the tab.
+The function takes a "tab" parameter, which is an object containing the information to be saved about the tab and an optional callback function "cb".

 The GM_saveTab

-function saves the provided tab information, so that it can be retrieved later using the GM_getValue
+function saves the provided tab information, so that it can be retrieved later using the GM_getTab

 function.